ibm-cloud-docs/transit-gateway/create-unbound-gre.md

 1. Choose **Unbound GRE tunnel** as your network connection type.
 1. Enter the tunnel name.

+1. Select the base network type (**Classic infrastructure** or **VPC**) and whether this is a connection to a network in another account.
+If you select **VPC** as the base network, you can select the region and VPC that you want to target.
 1. Select the base network type and whether this is a connection to a network in another account.
 1. If this connection is to a network in another account, enter the account ID.
 1. Choose an availability zone in which to create the tunnel.